JoelKanyi/VideoCallWithAgora/README.md

 # VideoCallWithAgora

-a basic video call with the Agora Video SDK for Android.
+a basic one-to-one video call with the Agora Video SDK for Android <a href="https://docs.agora.io/en/Video/start_call_android?platform=Android">Video Call</a>.

 ## Demo